 The diversity and number of new sources of load and generation at the edge of the distribution network has the potential to disrupt the traditional operating model.
-However, new innovation in real time monitoring and control at lower voltage levels aided by the characteristics of the new devices being connected to the grid, have the potential for meeting the challenges through judicious utilisation of these connected devices, in an integrated manner with the network.
+However, new innovations in real time monitoring and control at lower voltage levels, aided by the characteristics of the new devices being connected to the grid, have the potential for meeting the challenges through judicious utilisation of these connected devices, in an integrated manner with the network.
+Significant efficiency gains can be made by optimising operations and auxiliary systems using more sophisticated control systems and energy-efficient equipment.
 This utilisation of connected devices will enable higher levels of distributed energy resources connection without compromising technical operation.
 It also provides the opportunity to optimise the operation of the distributed energy resources to maximise benefits to network operation without needing to augment the traditional capital intensive poles and wires that would otherwise be required to support peak levels on critically loaded infrastructure.